 By working together, IPEF countries can be more effective in the way we collectively tackle these challenges, drawing on each other's strengths.

-Through the IPEF Supply Chain Council, we will promote Australia’s unique export capabilities in areas such as critical minerals and clean energy technologies.
+Through the IPEF Supply Chain Council, we are promoting Australia's unique export capabilities in areas such as critical minerals and clean energy technologies.

 IPEF Supply Chain Crisis Response Network

-The Crisis Response Network will help IPEF countries collectively deal with supply chain problems in a more systematic way:
+The Crisis Response Network helps IPEF countries collectively deal with supply chain problems in a more systematic way:

-• it will provide an enhanced, streamlined capability to coordinate and respond quickly to supply chain disruptions
+- it provides an enhanced, streamlined capability to coordinate and respond quickly to supply chain disruptions

 The IPEF Labor Rights Advisory Board

-The IPEF Labor Rights Advisory Board will be a new body of government, worker and employer representatives, to support labour rights in IPEF supply chains.
+The IPEF Labor Rights Advisory Board (LRAB) is tripartite body that brings together government, worker, and employer representatives to promote labour rights and workforce development across the fourteen IPEF countries.